cs423-uiuc-fall25/rex-mp4-template/README.md

 #### Dependencies

 Here we assume you are using VM provided.
-If you work on your own setups you can refer to full documentations in [docs/getting-started.md](./docs/getting-started.md).
+If you work on your own setups please refer to full documentations in [docs/getting-started.md](./docs/getting-started.md).
 Nix is also supported.

 ```bash
 bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)" # install llvm